schefferac2020/schefferac2020.github.io/_pages/feige_proj.md

 ## Requirements

+The following will outline different packages that need to be installed for the new scraper to work.

 ### Python Packages

 first, install the *Selenium* package by typing the following into your command line.
 (I believe we used powershell last time?)